 What happens in the first week?

 Life with your baby is pretty simple now.
 All that the little one requires is eating every two hours and sleeping well, having a clean diaper and get love from everyone.
-As a new mom just focus on only the essential things you require- the basic needs of the baby.
-You may consult a lactation consultant who can help you get started nursing.
+As a new mom just focuses on only the essential things you require- the basic needs of the baby.
+You may consult a Lactation Consultant who can help you get started nursing.
 Nurses are also experts to show you how to hold, burp, change and care for your baby.